VAIJ-TEJAS/Articles/Introduction to Automation using Python/draft2.md

 ![selenium][1] ![selenium][2]

 **2. PyAutoGUI :** This enables you to automate GUI interactions by simulating mouse and keyboard actions.

-**uses** : It is useful for automating tasks involving graphical user interfaces, such as opening applications
+It is useful for automating tasks involving graphical user interfaces, such as opening applications

     import pyautogui
     import time